Dev-iL/streamlit-ldap-authenticator/README.md

 ### Version 0.0.6

-- fix page application not working when auto renewal for cookie config is configured.
+- fix page application not working when auto-renewal for cookie config is configured.

 ### Version 0.1.0